section-engineering-education/engineering-education/articles/creating-your-first-google-web-story/index.md

 ![MakeStories dashboard](engineering-education/creating-your-first-google-web-story/makestories6.png)

-After editing the story, then publish it by clicking the “PUBLISH” button and “publish it as a Web Story”.
+After editing the story, then publish it by clicking the `PUBLISH` button and “publish it as a Web Story”.

 ![MakeStories dashboard](engineering-education/creating-your-first-google-web-story/makestories7.png)

 #### Using Code

-Persons with technical knowledge of programming can create customized Web Stories to suit their needs.
+Developers can create customized Web Stories to suit their needs.
 Creating Web Stories with code requires using the AMP HTML library, check out the [documentation](https://amp.dev/documentation/components/?format=stories) on `amp-story` component for a guide on how to create a Web Story using the Library.
 Let’s create a Hello World AMP Story application using the `amp-story` extension.
 Open a code editor of your choice and create an `index.html` file